Simply-Sumanth/Sale-report-generator/README.md

 # Sale-report-generator
-A simple web-app to generate report from entered sale details.
+A simple web-app (with Dark/Light theme toggle) to generate report from entered sale details.
 Used HTML, CSS, JavaScript to implement.